A dehumidifier is an air conditioning device used to reduce and maintain the humidity level in the air.

 If you want to know how much power your dehumidifier use, this information can be found on the dehumidifier’s specifications label or by searching it on the manufacturer’s website.

-Alternatively, if you are considering buying a new electric dehumidifier, that wattage can be found on the internet by browser search.
+Alternatively, if you are considering buying a new electric dehumidifier, that wattage can be found online by browser search.

 Just browse for the dehumidifier’s model followed by ‘wattage’ or ‘ power consumption.

 For example, according to its specifications label, this dehumidifier consumes 0,023 Kilowatts per hour (kWh).

 Once you know the power consumption, the calculator below can estimate the power consumption and the electricity cost of an electric dehumidifier over time.

 You need to adjust the values in the PARAMETERS section to your requirements, and the calculator will automatically display the RESULTS section.

 > If your dehumidifier has a power rating of 320 Watts

 > You use it for 10 hours a day for 120 days per year

 > If you are paying 0,217 euros (or dollars or pounds, or…) per every kWh you consume

-You will be paying around 83 euros per year in electricity costs.
+You will be paying around 83 euros per year for electricity costs.

 Suppose you want to know the exact electricity usage of an air conditioner.
 In that case, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

-Clicking on the image below it will redirect you to the Amazon page where you can have a look at the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page where you can look at the specifications of the power meter we use for our measurements.

 Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

 So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

 If you want to find out how to use a plug-in power meter to measure your electricity usage and electricity cost, look at this YouTube video.